The Strength of Local Structures in Decentralized Network Formation: Graph Limits

 \subsection{Colored graphons}

 In order to account for node heterogeneity, I use the framework of \textit{colored graphs}, particularly as laid out in \citet{diao_model-free_2016}.
 Let $\Theta$ be a set of colors (or types in our case).
 A directed colored graph $Q$ is a tuple $(V,A,C)$, where $C:V \to \Theta$ represents the coloring of the vertices of $Q$.
+Finally, let ${\cal Q}_N^\Theta$ be the set of colored graphs with color set $\Theta$.

 Similar to the case of uncolored graphs, we can consider a way to ``probe'' colored graphs using the homomorphism densities of other colored graphs into them.
 Let $R$ and $Q$ be directed colored graphs.
 We define $|\textrm{hom}_\Theta(R,Q)|$ to be the number of homomorphisms of $(V(R),A(R))$ into $(V(Q),A(Q))$ that preserve the coloring of the vertices.
 The \textit{colored homomorphism density} of $R$ into $Q$, then, is